Keep Your Child Well-Rested This Holiday Season

 The next day go right back to your normal schedule and know that your little one may be a little overtired.
 You don’t want to have a wacky schedule two days in a row if you can help it.

 Wake Up Time

 Just because your little one went to bed late the night before, don’t expect your child to sleep in.
-Most baby’s are naturally programmed to wake up sometime in between 6:00 – 7:00 am on average.
-Toddlers normally wake up sometime in between 6:00 – 7:30 am.
+Most babies are naturally programmed to wake up sometime between 6:00 – 7:00 am on average.
+Toddlers normally wake up sometime between 6:00 – 7:30 am.

 That being said, if your child is one of those magical unicorns that will sleep in (#jelly), try to wake your baby by 7:00 am and your toddler by 7:30 am.
 It seems like letting your child sleep in is a good idea, but it can actually throw their whole day off.

-If you child isn’t able to settle into sleep at their normal nap times, they may not sleep as well or be able to settle into sleep.
+If your child isn’t able to settle into sleep at their normal nap times, they may not sleep as well or be able to settle into sleep.
 Your little one won’t have the hormone support that comes from napping at the right times.
-One little sleep in, coupled with a late night or off naps the day before can start to create the overtired downward spiral we talked about above.
+One little sleep-in, coupled with a late night or off naps the day before can start to create the overtired downward spiral we talked about above.

 Other Tips To Keep Your Child Well-Rested This Holiday Season